 Thoughts of whether you’ll meet anyone or can cope by yourself can make you panic before you even book your flight.
 But don’t let travel anxiety put you off going and having the most amazing experience.

-I have been to 115 countries and still experience some anxiety when I’m on the road.
+I have been to 147 countries (115 of these solo) and I still experience some anxiety when I’m on the road.
 My anxiety tends to get worse when I’m overtired and I now know the triggers and how to deal with it.
 In my experience the reality of everything is never as bad as we imagine it to be.
 It is just our body’s way of protecting us by trying to stop us going into the unknown.

 Here are my tips for dealing with anxiety when you travel.
 You'll find a free meditation at the bottom of this page to help too:

 Travel Anxiety Before You Book